spences10/blog.scottspence.me/posts/2019/2019-12-31-multiple-git-profiles/index.md

 take a look at my cheat sheets repository ([ss10.me/cheat-sheets]) there are several sections covering SSH, notably:

-- [how-to-authenticate-with-github-using-ssh]
+- [How to Authenticate with GitHub Using SSH]
-- [use-multiple-ssh-keys] (what this post is covering)
+- [Use multiple SSH Keys] (what this post is covering)
-- [re-use-ssh-keys-from-one-machine-to-another]
+- [Re Use SSH Keys from one Machine to Another]

 I have come across this set-up a few times now and implemented it for myself.